Baya Systems

 Acquisition in 2021

-MorethanIP, founded in 2000 in Munich, Germany, is a privately owned design and intellectual property (IP) house specializing in advanced ASIC solutions for Ethernet networking technologies.
-The company focuses on high-speed communications and embedded system devices tailored for telecom, datacom, and industrial applications.
-MorethanIP develops customized IP for multi-gigabit high-speed applications, allowing clients to effectively balance their time-to-market and cost considerations.
-With a foundation built by experienced telecommunication engineers, MorethanIP has established itself as a profitable entity in the technology sector.
+MorethanIP, founded in 2000 in Munich, Germany, is a privately owned and profitable design and intellectual property (IP) house specializing in advanced ASIC solutions for Ethernet networking technologies.
+The company focuses on high-speed communications and embedded system devices tailored for both telecom and datacom sectors as well as industrial applications.
+MorethanIP develops IP for multi-gigabit high-speed applications based on specific customer requirements, facilitating their time-to-market and cost-effectiveness.
+With a strong foundation led by experienced telecommunications engineers, MorethanIP continues to deliver innovative solutions in the rapidly evolving landscape of networking technology.

 Moortec Semiconductor